France | Minimum Age – 15 years | Difficulty Level – 4.5

 We provide a comprehensive packing list after you have registered for the trip.
 This trip does not require any technical equipment.
 You do need special clothing and good shoes and a trekking pole will be handy.

 We provide a comprehensive 6 week training plan to all our participants.
 The best form of training is simulating the activity you are training for and then increasing the level of exertion as the routine becomes easier.
 In the 2 weeks leading up to the trek, you should be able to walk 6-8 hours per day for 3-4 days a week.
 Most active teenagers are able to cope with the physical demands of this trek without any trouble.

-Your main luggage will be transferred to your stays on all trek days.
-However, participants are required to carry a day pack with them with water bottle, camera, sunscreen, spare jacket etc. You can expect this bag to weigh about 3-4kgs.
+Your main luggage will be transferred to your stays on all trek days except for some days when the stay is accessible only foot.
+Participants are required to carry a day pack with them with water bottle, camera, sunscreen, spare jacket etc. You can expect this bag to weigh about 3 to 4 kilos.